martijndeh/lego/README.md

 });
 ```

-Or use the transaction queue which invokes the queries in series (make sure to *not* return a promise!):
+Or use the transaction queue which invokes the queries in series (make sure to *not* return a promise when using the queue!):

 ```js
 Lego.transaction((transaction) => {